 New Jersey is a small state and the total area that is open for hunting is 740,000 acres.
 This is almost 15.7% of the whole area of this state.
 There are 74% hunting leases in this state and 26% public hunting lands.
+Public Hunting Lands for Sale in New Jersey.
 Native and nonresident hunters can hunt wild turkey, deer, waterfowl/migratory birds, and many other big and small games on this land.
 The temperature of this state is always moderate which makes it a great place for the people who want to go out in the fields and can hunt their desired animals.
 Public lands of this state are managed by New Jersey Department of Fisheries and Wildlife.
 There are special rules and regulations for every hunting land on this state which must be followed by every hunter and disobeying them lead to the license cancellation of hunters.
 Poisons, chemicals, and tranquilizing drugs are prohibited on hunting lands.
 Moreover, motor vehicles are not allowed inside the hunting land however hunting can be done on bike.
 Hunters can use dogs to hunt animals on this state but not for Muskrat, Turkey, Mink, Deer River Otter, and Beaver.
 Additionally, hunters must wear their orange while hunting so that they can be identified.
 Also, hunters go for hunting leases in this state when it comes to hunting.

 Hunting leases in New Jersey provide great facilities for hunters including well-furnished restrooms, toilets, fresh drinking water, security, tuck shops, and camp grounds.
 Moreover, minimum age for hunting in New Jersey is 18 and no license is required for the hunters at this age.
 However, an adult should be watching them continuously while they are hunting animals.
 There are special areas in hunting leases for the people who are physically disabled so that they can hunt their desired animals easily.
 Moreover, hunters are allowed to bring their pets on hunting leases in New Jersey but they must be leashed and recent vaccination slips of pets must be kept with the hunter.
 Dogs can also be brought on the hunting leases but should not be used for hunting Deer and Elk.
 However, dogs can be used to find out the wounded deer and elk.
 Additionally, alcoholic drinks and drugs are prohibited on hunting lands.
 Also, hunters can camp on hunting leases in New Jersey but not more than 21 consecutive days.